foundersandcoders/git-workflow-workshop-for-two/README.md

   $ git checkout master
   ```

-1. Programmer 1 [pulls](https://git-scm.com/docs/git-pull) the remote `master` branch to make sure that the latest version of the project is available locally.
-There should be no changes since none of you have pushed any changes to the remote yet.
+1. Programmer 1 [pulls](https://git-scm.com/docs/git-pull) the `master` branch from the remote (GitHub repo) to make sure that the local version of `master` is up to date with the remote (GitHub) version of `master`.
+(There should be no changes since neither of you has pushed any changes to the remote yet.)
 It is a good practice to regularly check for changes on the remote before pushing your local changes.

   ```sh
   $ git pull origin master